 Are you home hunting?

-A home is where you entertain your friends, raise your family, grow gray with memories.
-You should feel comfortable there.
-Therefore, it’s all important to find the right home for you.
+A home is where you raise your family, hang out with friends, and grow grey with memories.
+You should feel comfortable there; you should like it.
+So, it’s very important to pick out the right home when moving.

-Finding a new home is an intensive process that involves both finding a new spot and tying up the loose ends in your old spot.
+Finding a new home is a complex process that involves both finding a new spot and tying up the loose ends at your old one.
 This article will help you figure out what you need to do.

 Hire a Real Estate Agent

-Whether you’re buying or selling, you’re going to need a real estate agent.
+Whether you’re buying or selling (or both), you’re going to need a real estate agent.
 You could make it simple: head down to the nearest agency and choose the first friendly face that greets you.
-However, putting in some extra time and effort to find the right agent can save you or make you a lot of money in the long run.
+However, putting in some extra time and effort to find the right agent can make or save you a lot of money in the long run.

 Types of Agents: